openstack/keystone/doc/source/federation/configure_federation.rst

     $ openstack identity provider create --remote-id https://myidp.example.com/v3/OS-FEDERATION/saml2/idp myidp

-The value for the ``remote-id`` option is the Entity ID provided by the IdP.
-It is the same value that you set for the SSO entityID in /etc/shibboleth/shibboleth2.xml.
-If the IdP is a Keystone IdP, it is the value set in that Keystone's ``[saml]/idp_entity_id`` option.
+The value for the ``remote-id`` option is the Entity ID provided by the IdP, which can be found as the EntityDescriptor entityID in the IdP's provided metadata.
+If the IdP is a keystone IdP, it is the value set in that keystone's ``[saml]/idp_entity_id`` option.
 It will usually appear as a URI but there is no requirement for it to resolve to anything and may be arbitrarily decided by the administrator of the IdP.
 The local name, here called 'myidp', is decided by you and will be used by the mapping and protocol, and later for authentication.

 A keystone identity provider may have multiple `remote_ids` specified, this